Skip to content

 Share article

-The topic of the British Isles quickly becomes complicated: The terms England, Great Britain, and the United Kingdom (or UK as “United Kingdom”) are closely linked—but they do not mean the same thing.
-So, what exactly is the difference?
+When it comes to the British Isles, things quickly get complicated: The terms England, Great Britain, and the United Kingdom (or UK as “United Kingdom”) are closely linked–yet they do not refer to the same thing.
+So what exactly is the difference?

 The English flag (St. George's Cross) is a red cross on a white background